 - Download J-1 Student Work Authorization Form.
 This form must be signed by your on-campus employer.

-- Submit the J-1 Student Work authorization Form and your current DS-2019 to the Office of International Affairs.
+- Submit the J-1 Student Work authorization Form, supporting documentation, and your current DS-2019 to the Office of International Affairs.

 Have you heard of work study awards?
 Work study can help you earn money towards your tuition and other expenses.
 Apply here!